What's your question? Search here

 Looking for a garage you can trust?
 Honest John's Good Garage Guide has thousands of reader recommended garages, plus how-to guides and tips on servicing.

-Comfortable and quiet on the move, enjoyable to drive, great attention to detail.
-1.4 TSI much nicer to drive than a diesel.
+Comfortable and quiet on the move, enjoyable to drive.
+Nicely trimmed with great attention to detail.
+1.4 TSI sweeter to drive than a diesel.